 The southern LMFs are also envisioned to work in concert with each other.
-Preliminary guidance called for two LMFs with the larger facility being located in Los Angeles, either in the San Fernando Valley or the Los Angeles Basin, that would handle up to Level III maintenance and the smaller facility in the Antelope Valley near Palmdale that would handle up to Level I maintenance.
+Preliminary guidance given in the memorandum, Summary of Requirements for O&M Facilities, 3/21/13, called for two LMFs with the larger facility being located in Los Angeles, either in the San Fernando Valley or the Los Angeles Basin, that would handle up to Level III maintenance and the smaller facility in the Antelope Valley near Palmdale that would handle up to Level I maintenance.